Alfonso Litta: Archbishop of Milan

-On 17 June 1652 Alfonso Litta was appointed Archbishop of Milan.
+On 17 June 1652, Alfonso Litta was appointed Archbishop of Milan.
 He was consecrated bishop on 24 June 1652 in Rome by Cardinal Giulio Roma, and he made his entrance in Milan as Archbishop on 17 November 1652.

 As bishop, Alfonso Litta followed in Saint Charles's footsteps: he convened two diocesan synods, in 1659 and 1669, and made some pastoral visits to the pieves far away from Milan.
 He was a guardian of the Ambrosian rite; he edited in 1679 some editions of the Missal and of the Breviary.
 He also restored the crypt of the Cathedral of Milan.

 During the 1655 invasion of the Duchy of Milan by Thomas Francis of Savoy, Litta organised a militia of 900 armed clerics.
-He defended the rights of the Church against the lay government: his frequent collisions with the Spanish rulers were related mainly to the right of asylum in the churches, the administration of foundations that had been established with religious affiliations (such as hospitals), and several cases of etiquette.

 Due to his firm and determined nature, and many enemies, Litta was not quickly named Cardinal.
 He was appointed Cardinal in pectore on 14 June 1664 and formally appointed Cardinal Priest of Santa Croce in Gerusalemme on 15 February 1666.
-He participated in the Conclaves of 1667, 1669 and 1676.

-In 1675 Litta moved to Rome in order to participate in the jubilee of that year, and because of health problems and clashes with the Spanish government he was told to resign from the Archbishopric of Milan.
+In 1675, Litta moved to Rome in order to participate in the jubilee of that year, and because of health problems and clashes with the Spanish government he was told to resign from the Archbishopric of Milan.
 He did not resign, but was unable to return to Milan.
 He died in Rome on 28 August 1679, and his remains were buried first in the Roman church of San Carlo al Corso, and later transferred to the north nave of the Cathedral of Milan.